akankshanb/Automated-Software-Engineering/README.md

 output3 > Run hw2.py <br>

 ### HW3
-The output file is broken into two parts on the same code:
+The output file is broken into two parts on the same code: <br>
 Output1.txt consists of part 1 of homework 3. <br>
 Output2.txt consists of part 2 of homework 3. <br>
 Data used is table.csv file